britram/taps-transports/draft-ietf-taps-transports.md

 Both TLS and DTLS employ a layered architecture.
 The lower layer is commonly called the record protocol.
 It is responsible for:

-- message fragmentation
+- message fragmentation.
-- authentication and integrity via message authentication codes (MAC)
+- authentication and integrity via message authentication codes (MAC).
-- data encryption
+- data encryption.
-- scheduling transmission using the underlying transport protocol
+- scheduling transmission using the underlying transport protocol.

 DTLS augments the TLS record protocol with: